 - Increase access to health care services for low-income and uninsured individuals

-The 2014 Community Benefits Grants Program is now open.
-Applications will be accepted through May 1, 2014 (5 pm PST).
-Click here to view the 2014 Grant Guide, and access the online application.
+The 2014 Community Benefit Grants Program is now closed.
 If you are interested in the 2015 cycle, please send an email to firstname.lastname@example.org and we will alert you when the 2015 Grant Application Guide becomes available.

 Events and sponsorships are also required to align with our current goals and priorities listed above.
 We consider requests for sponsorships from January 1 through September 15 each year.
 Information about the sponsorship process can be found here.